Skip to content

 What language is Hassaniya Arabic?

-Hassaniya Arabic is a dialect of Arabic.
+Hassaniya Arabic is a dialect of the Arabic language.

 Which region is Hassaniya Arabic associated with?